 This is why I′m not supposed to have a mate.
 I don’t deserve one, not with this beast inside of me.
 The first chance I saw him, I ran, and on top of that hurt him in the process?
 I’m a terrible per—

 “He will be okay.
 Our Alpha is strong and has survived a lot more things than he likes to let on.”
 She comforts me.
 She seems seasoned, yet physically, she looks young.
-That is the one thing about wolves; we can be in our 50s and still look like a teenager.
+That is the one thing about wolves; we can be in our 50s and still look like a twenty-year old.
 Our aging is slower than those of other supernatural abilities.
 It is why we can live centuries, if not a millennium.
 Her hair is auburn, while her eyes are a familiar piercing mint color, slight freckles with a scar across her eyelid.
 Even with that, she is stunning.

 “Take me to him,” I respond.
 My body is fighting me until we fully know ourselves that he’s okay.

-He has to be okay.
+He must be okay.